Hypercubers/hypercubing.xyz/docs/wiki/rowan.md

-# Rowans's OBC Method for 2x2x2x2
+# Rowan's OBC Method for 2x2x2x2

-Rowan developed his method for Orienting Both Cells while trying to solve the physical 2x2x2x2 for the first time in a [YouTube video](https://www.youtube.com/watch?v=w7w_Jn5oEwY).
+Rowan developed this method for Orienting Both Cells while trying to solve the physical 2x2x2x2 for the first time in a [YouTube video](https://www.youtube.com/watch?v=w7w_Jn5oEwY).

 ## Steps

 ### Inspection

-Before starting the solve, inspect the puzzle for an opposite colour pair that has 4 or fewer stickers oriented to the Left/Right axis.
+Before starting the solve, inspect the puzzle for an opposite colour pair that has 4 or fewer stickers oriented to the Left/Right axis (x-axis).
 They can be made of any colour in the colour pair, and can be in any spot on the puzzle.

 <center>![4 or less on 2x2x2x2](\assets\images\Rowan4orLess.png){width="50%"}